 Spring: A place where groundwater emerges from a hillside

-Earth’s atmosphere: All of the air that surrounds the Earth.
+Earth’s atmosphere: All of the air that surrounds the earth.
 It is held near the earth due to gravity.
-There is no distinct starting point, but instead a gradual decline; the further up into the atmosphere you get, the less air is held down.
-Also, the higher air is thinner, with less oxygen, and unbreathable.
-(Side note: the moon’s gravitational pull isn’t strong enough to hold air down, so there is no air on the moon.)
+There is no distinct endpoint of this region, but instead a gradual decline into airlessness.
+This is because the gravitational pull on the higher air particles is gradually reduced.
+Higher air is thinner, with less oxygen, and unbreathable.
+(Side note: The moon’s gravitational pull isn’t strong enough to hold air down, which is why there is no air or similar gaseous atmosphere on the moon.)

 The magnetic field of the earth: The field of magnetism in the earth with poles near the North Pole and the South Pole that are tilted at a slight angle.
 The field may be caused by moving metal in the Earth’s outer core.
 From time to time, these reverse, with north becoming south.